tripstych/chord2code/README.md

 Ever been using your DAW with your QWERTY sitting just out of reach or awkwardly positioned and you need to hit that special key on it while you've got 88 keys staring at you, mocking you?

-It doesn't matter how good your MIDI controller is, it's not going to press F2 and it'd be great if it would just press 'R' and 'space' when I hit this ... disharmonic chord I'd never play normally?
+It doesn't matter how good your MIDI controller is, it's not going to press F2 and thoght, it'd be great if it would just press 'R' and 'space' when I hit this ... disharmonic chord I'd never play normally? or whatever?

 Me too.